WebAssembly/component-model/design/mvp/Concurrency.md

 synchronous contexts (like event listeners, callbacks, getters, setters and constructors).

-The new async ABI can be used alongside or instead of the existing Preview 2 "sync ABI" to call or implement any `async`-typed functions.
+The new async ABI can be used alongside or instead of the existing [WASI] 0.2 "sync ABI" to call or implement any `async`-typed functions.
 When *calling* an imported function via the async ABI, if the `async` callee [blocks](#blocking), control flow is returned immediately to the caller, and the callee continues